Master’s Degree Programs

 - Evidence of current registered nurse licensure within the United States of America.

 - A minimum of one year or 1,500 hours of experience as a registered nurse.
-(Note: Experience is not required for Nursing Education Post-Master’s Certificate)
+(Note: Experience is not required for the Nursing Education Post-Master’s Certificate)

 The documents/items that we will need to process your application include: